 Nathan Hogaboom received his BS in Kinesiology from Penn State University in 2010, specializing in exercise science.
-In 2011 he began working toward my PhD in Rehabilitation Science and Technology at the University of Pittsburgh.
+In 2011 he began working toward a PhD in Rehabilitation Science and Technology at the University of Pittsburgh.
 The topic of his dissertation was biomarkers of upper-extremity overuse in wheelchair users with SCI.
 Specifically, he measured ultrasound changes in shoulder tendons after different wheelchair activities.
 Dr. Hogaboom then paired these changes with biochemical markers of inflammation, measured using microdialysis.
 He has published in several prominent rehabilitation journals and co-authored a book chapter about overuse injuries and fractures in spinal cord injury.
 Dr. Hogaboom is currently working at the Kessler Foundation, applying his knowledge of shoulder pain and image analysis to evaluate the effects of regenerative rehabilitation treatments on soft-tissue health.

 Nathan Hogaboom's research interests are centered around studying secondary complications of spinal cord injury, primarily upper limb pain.
 His current research focus is studying the effects of regenerative treatments, such as platelet-rich plasma or micro-fragmented adipose tissue, on shoulder pain.
 Dr. Hogaboom use imaging modalities to quantify soft-tissue changes in response to the treatment.
 He is also involved in studies that aim to elucidate the effects of regenerative treatments on meniscal tears and osteoarthritis of the knee in able-bodied individuals.
 Dr. Hogaboom's other interests include assistive technology, biomarkers of soft-tissue pathology, and neuropathic pain.
 Dr. Hogaboom will continue to pursue these areas in the near future.